 Since 2005, Perkins has played Celia Hodes, a psychotic, ambitious and highly entertaining PTA mother, alongside Mary-Louise Parker and Justin Kirk on the Showtime series Weeds.
 Thanks to her work on Weeds, Perkins has received two Golden Globe nominations for Best Supporting Actress in a TV Series, Miniseries or Made for TV Motion Picture (in 2006 and 2007).
 She has also been nominated for an Emmy Award for Best Supporting Actress in a Comedy Series.
 At a screening of the season 2 finale of Weeds, at the Museum of TV and Radio on October 25, 2006, Perkins said that she considers Celia Hodes her favorite role in her career because she is so different from the characters she is usually cast as.
 The show is currently finished with its 5th season, with a sixth season currently airing.
 On May 6, 2010, she announced that the fifth season of Weeds was her last despite the cliffhanger her character had in the season finale.

-She is currently working on her diabetes campaign called Diabetes Co-Stars and starring in the upcoming ABC comedy series How to Live with Your Parents (for the Rest of Your Life) as Elaine.
+In 2012-2013, she worked on her diabetes campaign called Diabetes Co-Stars and starred in the ABC comedy series How to Live with Your Parents (for the Rest of Your Life) as Elaine Green.